 Learn how to diagnose and repair poor drainage and other ventilation issues in your home’s plumbing system.
-Issues such as foul odor, gurgling, and slow drainage may be repaired quickly and easily!
+If you have issues such as foul odor, gurgling, and slow drainage it may be your vent line problem.

-Since plumbers are expensive it pays to learn how to fix plumbing issues yourself.
-At the very least, understanding more about your home’s plumbing system can help you save money when hiring a professional.
+Since plumbers are expensive it pays to learn how to understand more about your mobile home’s plumbing system can help you save money when hiring a professional.

-Note: Your state and local plumbing codes will determine the exact requirements that your manufactured home must meet when it comes to plumbing (and electricity, additions, foundations, decking, roofing…basically everything).
+Note: Your state and local plumbing codes will determine the exact requirements that your manufactured home must meet when it comes to plumbing (and electricity, additions, foundations, decking, roofing).
 While HUD sets standard manufactured home building codes on a national level, your state and local laws will take precedence.